academic-resources/odin/async-await.md

 ### ** The async keyword
 The `async` keyword is what lets the JavaScript engine know that you are declaring an asynchronous function, this is required to use `await` inside any function.
-When a function is declared with `async`, it automatically returns a promise, returning in an `async` function is the same as resolving a promise, likewise, throwing an error will reject the promise.** An important thing to understand is `async` functions are just syntactical sugar for `promises`.** The `async` keyword can also be used with any of the ways a function can be created, said differently: it is valid to use an `async` function anywhere you can use a normal function.
-Below you will see some examples that may not be intuitive, if you don't understand them, come back and take a look when you are done with the assignments.**
+When a function is declared with `async`, it automatically returns a promise, returning in an `async` function is the same as resolving a promise, likewise, throwing an error will reject the promise :**

+An important thing to understand is `async` functions are just syntactical sugar for `promises` :**

+The `async` keyword can also be used with any of the ways a function can be created, said differently: it is valid to use an `async` function anywhere you can use a normal function.
+Below you will see some examples that may not be intuitive, if you don't understand them, come back and take a look when you are done with the assignments :**

 ```js

   const yourAsyncFunction = async () => {